mcostalba/scoutfish/README.md

 [UCI commands](http://wbec-ridderkerk.nl/html/UCIProtocol.html), like _setoption_, that we use to increase thread number according to our hardware: the search speed will increase accordingly!

-Above examples show how to look for a specific **material distribution**, for a specific **side to move** or for a **game result** and how to compose a **multi-rule condition**: a position should satisfy all the rules to match the condition.
+Above examples show how to look for a specific **move**, **material distribution**, **side to move** or for a **game result** and how to compose a **multi-rule condition**: a position should satisfy all the rules to match the condition.

 You are not limited to search for a single _sub-fen_, the following condition:

     { "sub-fen": ["8/8/8/q7/8/8/8/8", "8/8/8/r7/8/8/8/8"] }

 Will find all the positions with a black queen **or** a black rook in a5.
 There is no limit to the size of the _sub-fen_ list, enabling to compose very powerful requests.
-Material distributions can be put in a list too:
+Moves and material distributions can be put in a list too:

+    { "black-move": ["c1=Q", "c1=N"] }'
     { "material": ["KRPPPKRPPP", "KRBPPPKRPPP"] }'

-Will match games with a rook and 3 pawns on both sides or with an added white bishop.
+To find respectively all games with black queen and knight prmotions in c1 and all games with a rook and 3 pawns on both sides or with an added white bishop.

 The position **full FEN** is just a special _sub-fen_, so: